In conjunction with the American Association for Pediatric Ophthalmology and Strabismus and the American Academy of Pediatrics

-Stephen P. Christiansen, MD; Jane C. Edmond, MD
+Jane C. Edmond, MD; Daniel E. Neely, MD

 Program Planning Group

-Stephen P. Christiansen, MD; Jane C. Edmond, MD; Laura B. Enyedi, MD; Daniel J. Karr, MD; Daniel E. Neely, MD; David A. Plager, MD
+Stephen P. Christiansen, MD; Jane C. Edmond, MD; Laura B. Enyedi, MD; Daniel J. Karr, MD; Daniel E. Neely, MD; David A. Plager, MD; R. Michael Siatkowski, MD

-The 2013 Pediatric Ophthalmology Subspecialty Day will promote among practicing ophthalmologists and other eye care professionals who care for children a better understanding of the whole child in order to promote better outcomes of treatments for pediatric eye disease and strabismus.
+The 2014 Pediatric Ophthalmology Subspecialty Day will promote among practicing ophthalmologists and other eye care professionals a better understanding of the whole patient in order to enable better treatment outcomes in patients with pediatric eye disease and strabismus.
 It will provide participants with an understanding of newer developments in this field and an appreciation of the challenges and controversies that exist in the care of children and of adults with strabismus.